 Not listening to the other perspective properly, making assumptions and jumping to conclusions.
 This is easy to identify but hard to fix.

-Poor Problem Solving skills as language acts as a barrier to explain the problem statement clearly, and evaluate the various scenarios.
+Poor Problem-Solving skills as language acts as a barrier to explaining the problem statement clearly and evaluating the various scenarios.

 Ineffective decision making because the communication does not include everyone to build consensus and reach a conclusion.

 Lacking assertiveness that is needed in situations by using firm yet positive language to ensure it is clearly understood by everyone.

 There are two broad areas where the above scenarios play out at the workplace: